sjbennett123/polarlarp/content/background/elysia.md

 Cromly

-Deaths End - a very Helms Deeps last stand defensive structure.
-Has a Well that the water that had Life elemental properties.
+Deaths End - A last stand defensive structure.
+Has a well that the water that had Life Elemental properties.
 A drink from the well will cast a life spell on the drinker of the water.
-Dukes and Nobles would and hide here to hold out against a siege.
+Dukes and Nobles have hidden here to hold out against a siege.

 Dargonheart Keep